ntlind/gpt_api_example/README.md

 If we wanted to further optimize this class, we could consider:
 - Combining all questions into a single query, rather than sending a separate request for each question (note: this approach would make us more likely to hit OpenAI's 2048 token limit, and may make it more difficult to parse GPT's output)
-- Using asyncio to run each question request asyncronously (note: unclear whether this would improve performance)
+- Using asyncio to run each question request asyncronously (note: it's unclear whether spawning a new thread for each question would actually improve performance)
 - Run additional tests on other OpenAI models and/or third-party LLMs to compare results

 ## How to review this work